AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/contragent-api.md

 - Same as create, but all fields are optional
 - INN and phone must be unique (cannot duplicate existing values)
 - If updating viloyat, tuman, or mfy, hierarchy validation applies (tuman must be child of viloyat, mfy must be child of tuman)
+- If updating activityType, it must be a valid ContragentType ID with status 'active'

 **Success Response (200 OK):**